 To prepare your environment for network virtualization, you must install network infrastructure components on a per-cluster level for each vCenter Server where needed.
 This deploys the required software on all hosts in the cluster.
 When a new host is added to this cluster, the required software is automatically installed on the newly added host.

-Register vCenter Server with NSX Manager and deploy NSX controllers.
+Register vCenter Server with NSX Manager and deploy the NSX Controller cluster.

 Verify that hosts can resolve the DNS name of vCenter Server.